Decimation/TITrig/README.md

 # TITrig
 Triangle solver for the TI-84 Plus CE

+Note: this code is extremely inefficient and a rewrite is warranted.

 # Features

 TITrig can solve for any type of triangle, right or non-right.